MartinThoma/phlasch/.github/README.md

 ## Goal

-phlasch-server is a url shortener.
+phlasch is a url shortener.
 It aims to be easy-to-use, flexible and performant.
 As a result of this philosophy, it has been designed to be usable as a program, a docker container or an aiohttp library.